Tag Archive for: 2022

 In addition to being the president of Ademmoos, you are now the student vice-dean.
 Can you tell us more about your role in this position?

 I have three main responsibilities: First, an academic role, which is very institutional in nature.
-I work closely with the dean’s office, particularly Dean Isabelle Laffont, as well as the teaching and administrative staff, to represent the students’ perspective.
-This involves regularly attending meetings, but also staying attuned to what’s happening among students and within the faculty environment.
-I act as a sort of “shuttle” to relay information up and down the chain.
-I pass this information on to the student representatives, who then share it with the various programs, campuses, and graduating classes.
+I work closely with the dean’s office—particularly Dean Isabelle Laffont—as well as the teaching and administrative staff to represent the students’ perspectives.
+This involves regularly attending meetings, but also staying attuned to what’s happening among students and within the faculty as a whole.
+I act as a sort of “shuttle” to pass information up and down the chain.
+I relay this information to the student representatives, who then share it with the various programs, campuses, and graduating classes.

 The second task focuses on the Ademmoos association.
 I need to establish a “guiding principle” for our term’s policy.
-I’ll come back to this, but the idea is to distribute key issues among the association’s 40 students: some will handle reforms, others will focus on student well-being or coordination with other associations.
+I’ll come back to this, but the idea is to divide up the key issues among the association’s 40 students: some will handle reforms, others will focus on well-being or coordination with other associations.

-My third priority is really to maintain direct contact with the students.
-While class representatives may reach out to me for this purpose, that’s not enough—information can get lost along the way.
+My third responsibility is really to maintain direct contact with the students.
+Class representatives may reach out to me for this purpose, but that’s not enough—information can get lost along the way.
 So, I make it a point of honor to organize as many in-person meetings as possible with the different classes to discuss issues, “gauge the mood,” and gather feedback directly from students about their needs and feelings.
-This information is then useful to me in carrying out my primary academic role, allowing me to represent the students’ interests as accurately as possible.
+This information is then useful to me in carrying out my primary academic role, so that I can represent the students’ views as accurately as possible.

 What are the priorities of your term in office?